kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 The following terms and definitions are used in this RFC.

-- **Configuration push**: sending an endpoint configuration data to a service for further storage and/or processing.
+- **Configuration push**: sending an endpoint configuration data to a service.
-- **Configuration pull**: retrieving an endpoint configuration data from a service.
+- **Configuration pull**: receiving an endpoint configuration data from a service.
-- **Source service**: any service that initiates a configuration push/pull.
+- **EP configuration provider (provider)**: any service that sends an endpoint configuration to the other service.
-- **Target service**: any service that a configuration push/pull is initiated towards.
+- **EP configuration consumer (consumer)**: any service that receives an endpoint configuration from the other service.

 ## Requirements and constraints

 CDT requirements:

-- Once a new endpoint configuration is pushed to a service, this service must be able to broadcast an event over [NATS](http://nats.io/) about the new configuration availability.
+- Once a new endpoint configuration is pushed, there must be an EP configuration provider broadcasting an event over [NATS](http://nats.io/) about the new configuration availability.
-- The service that pushed a configuration to another service must receive a confirmation that the configuration was successfully pushed.
+- The provider must receive a confirmation that the EP configuration was successfully pushed to the consumer.
-- When a service tries to pull an endpoint configuration that does not exist, or in case of other errors during configuration pull, HTTP status codes and arbitrary reason phrases must be used to inform about the errors occurred.
+- When a consumer tries to pull an endpoint configuration that does not exist, or in case of other errors during configuration pull, HTTP status codes and arbitrary reason phrases must be used to inform about the errors occurred.

 ## Design